guigasprogramador/oneeduca/README.md

-# Welcome to Edufactory
+# Welcome to OneEduca

 ## Project info

-**Edufactory Learning Platform**
+**OneEduca Learning Platform**

 ## How can I edit this code?

 There are several ways of editing your application.

-**Use Edufactory**
+**Use OneEduca**

-Access the Edufactory platform to manage your learning content.
+Access the OneEduca platform to manage your learning content.

-Changes made via Edufactory will be committed automatically to this repo.
+Changes made via OneEduca will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Edufactory.
+Pushed changes will also be reflected in OneEduca.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)